OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Overview

-JSON Web Token (JWT) ensures the integrity of information within a JSON object between two parties and is defined in [RFC 7519](https://tools.ietf.org/html/rfc7519#section-4.1.4 "RFC 7519").
-A cryptographic signature is created for the data within the token.
-This only allows the server to create and modify tokens and enables a stateless authentication.
-The server doesn't need to remember any session or any other authentication information, as everything is contained within JWT.
+In token-based authentication, each HTTP request is accompanied by a signed token with is verified by the server for authenticity.
+The most commonly used token format is JSON Web Token (JWT) which is defined in [https://tools.ietf.org/html/rfc7519].
+A JWT may contain the complete session state encoded as a JSON object.
+Therefore, the server does not need to store any session data or authentication information.

-An [example of an encoded JSON Web Token](https://jwt.io/#debugger "Sample of JWT Token") can be found below.
+The following example shows a Base64-encoded [Base-64 encoded JSON Web Token](https://jwt.io/#debugger "JWT Token Example on jwt.io"):

 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ
 ```

-JWTs are Base-64 encoded and are divided into three parts:
+The decoded token is divided into three parts:

 - **Header** Algorithm and Token Type (eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9):
 ```JSON